Polls

 Doodle-esque Polls

 You can modify a poll to create a ‘Doodle’-like poll.
 This is brilliant for arranging video (or physical) meetings.
+It is highly preferable to do this ‘in-house’, which promotes engagement and familiarity with the eHealth Forum (and you keep your data!).

 If you are comfortable with markdown, you can simply skip to step 4, copy the code into your post, and modify it to suit.